Yoga for beginners—how to get into yoga whatever your age or fitness level

 What to wear for yoga

-Comfort is key during yoga, so find something that makes you feel good and allows you to move freely through the poses.
+Comfort is key during yoga, whether you're doing yoga every day or just once in a while, so find something that makes you feel good and allows you to move freely through the poses.
 "Avoid clothes with zips or fastenings so you can lie comfortably on your back or stomach during class," Murrin advises.

 You should also avoid clothing that’s too loose.
 “You don’t want to find yourself adjusting and moving things around during your practice.
 Avoid wearing a baggy shirt or sweater as it will end up irritating you by falling in your face during downward dog, which can also disrupt your breathing,” Young Riboldi says.

-The brilliant thing about yoga is you don’t need much to get started.
-But, if you do decide to invest in a yoga mat, finding a mat that supports your body while you move and stays securely on the floor is a must.
+The brilliant thing about yoga is you don’t need much to get started but you will need a yoga mat, and finding a mat that supports your body while you move and stays securely on the floor is a must.

 The best thick yoga mats are a great option for those who need a little extra cushioning to support and protect joints.
 We love the Gaiam Premium Mandala 6mm yoga mat for this.
 It’s a stylish and durable mat, offering lots of grip and stability.